Mr-Ming/High-Occurance-Pairs/README.md

 - Save each pair as an `index` of an array and the `value` of the array would be its # of occurance
 - Finally Save the result to the output file while occurance >= 50

-But then using that method has a complexity of O(n^3) due to 3 nested-loops (1st-reading from input, 2nd & 3rd is generating the pair)
+But then using that method has a big O complexity of O(n^3) due to 3 nested-loops (1st-reading from input, 2nd & 3rd is generating the pair)

 So I though this would be a better time to explore python and read more about it, because python is very good for performing complex computation as its widely use in Machine Learning